k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/amazon-s3/_index.md

 ---
 title: "Backup and restore Cassandra with Amazon S3"
 linkTitle: "Amazon S3 buckets"
+toc_hide: true
 weight: 2
 description: Use K8ssandra's Medusa to backup and restore Cassandra® data with Amazon S3 buckets.
 ---

+**Note:** The information in this topic has not been verified yet for use with K8ssandra Operator.

 This topic walks you through the steps with Amazon S3 buckets.
 This feature is included in K8ssandra 1.0.0 and later releases.